Esri/arcgis-maps-sdk-java-samples/analysis/analyze-hotspots/README.md

 ## How to use the sample

-Select a date range (between 1998-01-01 and 1998-05-31) from the dialog and click Analyze.
-The results will be shown on the map upon successful completion of the `GeoprocessingJob`.
+Select a date range (between 1998-01-01 and 1998-05-31) from the dialog and click "Analyze Hotspots".
+The results will be shown on the map upon successful completion of the geoprocessing job.

 ## How it works